-David Grayzel, M.D., Maha Katabi, Ph.D. and Mark Iwicki serve on the compensation committee, which is chaired by Mr. Iwicki.
+David Grayzel, M.D., Mark Iwicki, and Maha Katabi, Ph.D. serve on the compensation committee, which is chaired by Mr. Iwicki.
 Our board of directors has determined that each member of our compensation committee is a non-employee director, as defined in Rule 16b-3 promulgated under the Exchange Act, and an outside director, as defined pursuant to Section 162(m) of the Internal Revenue Code of 1986, as amended.
-During the fiscal year ended December 31, 2021, the compensation committee met three times.
+During the fiscal year ended December 31, 2022, the compensation committee met two times.
 The compensation committee's responsibilities include:

-- annually reviewing and recommending to the board of directors the corporate goals and objectives relevant to the compensation of our Chief Executive Officer; - evaluating the performance of our Chief Executive Officer in light of such corporate goals and objectives and based on such evaluation reviewing and recommending to the board of directors (i) the cash compensation of our Chief Executive Officer and (ii) grants and awards to our Chief Executive Officer under equity-based plans; - reviewing and approving the compensation of our other executive officers; - reviewing and establishing our overall management compensation, philosophy and policy; - overseeing and administering our compensation and similar plans; - evaluating and assessing potential and current compensation advisors in accordance with the independence standards identified in the applicable Nasdaq listing rules; - reviewing and approving our policies and procedures for the grant of equity-based awards; - reviewing and recommending to the board of directors the compensation of our directors; - preparing our compensation committee report if and when required by SEC rules; - reviewing and discussing annually with management our "Compensation Discussion and Analysis," if and when required, to be included in our annual proxy statement; and - reviewing and approving the retention or termination of any consulting firm or outside advisor to assist in the evaluation of compensation matters.
+- annually reviewing and recommending to the board of directors the corporate goals and objectives relevant to the compensation of our Chief Executive Officer; - evaluating the performance of our Chief Executive Officer in light of company performance compared to such corporate goals and objectives, and based on such evaluation reviewing and recommending to the board of directors (i) the cash compensation of our Chief Executive Officer and (ii) grants and awards to our Chief Executive Officer under equity-based plans; - reviewing and approving the compensation of our other executive officers, taking into consideration both company and individual performance; - reviewing and establishing our overall management compensation philosophy and policy; - overseeing and administering our company-wide compensation and similar plans; - reviewing and approving our policies and procedures for the grant of equity-based awards; - reviewing and recommending to the board of directors the compensation of our directors; - preparing our compensation committee report if and when required by SEC rules; - reviewing and discussing annually with management our "Compensation Discussion and Analysis," if and when required, to be included in our annual proxy statement; and - evaluating and selecting compensation advisors in accordance with the independence standards identified in the applicable Nasdaq listing rules; - reviewing and approving the retention or termination of any consulting firm or outside advisor to assist in the evaluation of compensation matters.